Tax

 To qualify as an FHL, a property must satisfy certain criteria.
 The property must be rented commercially with the intention of generating a profit in the UK or EEA.
 It has to be furnished adequately for normal use and the property must be available for letting to the public for a minimum of 105 days a year.
 Individual lets should not surpass a continuous period of 31 days to the same person.

-As it stands, the FHL regime offers several tax incentives:
+Currently, the FHL regime offers several tax incentives:

-• Income Tax and Pension Contributions - Currently, profits from FHLs are treated as earned income and relevant earnings for pension contributions, allowing owners to contribute to pensions and benefit from certain reliefs and allowances.
+• Income Tax and Pension Contributions - Currently, profits from FHLs are treated as earned income and relevant earnings for pension contributions, allowing individual owners to contribute to pensions and benefit from certain reliefs and allowances.

 • Full Deduction for Interest Costs - Interest paid on a mortgage or loan can be deducted to reduce taxable profit.